luminolous/luminolous/README.md

 # Hi there, I'm Lyney! 👋

 ## 🌟 About Me
-- 🌱 Currently exploring Quantum Computing and AI.
+- 🌱 Currently exploring Quantum Computing, AI adn Web3.
 - 🔭 Interested in building an AI Chatbot.

 ## 🛠️ Skills